 William (Bill) Glassford’s professional career began in Washington, D.C. where he was engaged in trade policy and promotion activities for the federal government.
 Joining Rainier Bank in 1979, Bill spent approximately 10 years in Asia, serving as the country manager for bank branches in Manila, Taipei, and Hong Kong.
 With a return to Seattle, he ran the international focused offices for the bank which were located in Seattle, Los Angeles, Portland, and New York.
 After initiating an international banking department for West One Bank, Bill went on to run the Asian International Private Bank for Bank of America, managing offices in San Francisco, Los Angeles, Seattle, Vancouver, and Hong Kong.
 Today Bill runs international banking in the PNW for Commerce Bank, a division of ZB, N.A.

-Henry (Skip) Kotkins, Jr. is the chairman and CEO of Skyway Luggage Company, a 95-year-old manufacturer and wholesale distributor of travel goods founded by his grandfather in 1910.
+Henry (Skip) Kotkins, Jr. is currently with Carney, Sandoe & Associates, and chairman and CEO of Skyway Luggage Company, a 95-year-old manufacturer and wholesale distributor of travel goods founded by his grandfather in 1910.
 After graduating from Lakeside School in Seattle, Skip earned a BA in American Civilization from Williams College and an MBA from Harvard Business School.
 Skip is married to Jacqueline (Levin) Kotkins, a UW Drama alumna (BFA ’74), and they have two children.
 Skip and Jackie are passionate volunteers serving on many boards and committees in their community.
 He is currently a member of both the UW Business School Advisory Board and the Jackson School Advisory Board, a trustee of the National Association of Independent Schools in Washington and Lakeside School, and treasurer of the Seattle Chamber of Commerce.
 In addition, Skip is a member of an Industry Trade Advisory Committee that advises the U.S. Department of Commerce and United States Trade Representative on trade policy.
 He is a past chair of the Washington Council on International Trade, 2011-2012 chair of the Greater Seattle Chamber of Commerce, and is a director of ABM Industries, the largest facilities services company listed on the NYSE.

 Donald Lorentz spent a year in Japan before joining the Air Force, and subsequently ran the Asian trade program for the state of Washington.
 Early in his career he worked as a high school teacher on Mercer Island.
 He then became director of the Economic & Trade Development at the Port of Seattle, but is now retired.